salernolabs/rescuegroups/doc/request/Website/readme.md

 #### ::setSetWebsiteAnimalBrowsePanelWidth

-Sets setWebsiteAnimalBrowsePanelWidth field with a value of type int.
+Sets setWebsiteAnimalBrowsePanelWidth field with a value of type string.

-    $query->setSetWebsiteAnimalBrowsePanelWidth(int);
+    $query->setSetWebsiteAnimalBrowsePanelWidth(string);

 #### ::setSetWebsiteAnimalBrowsePanelColumns

-Sets setWebsiteAnimalBrowsePanelColumns field with a value of type int.
+Sets setWebsiteAnimalBrowsePanelColumns field with a value of type string.

-    $query->setSetWebsiteAnimalBrowsePanelColumns(int);
+    $query->setSetWebsiteAnimalBrowsePanelColumns(string);

 #### ::setSetWebsiteAnimalBrowseAnimalsPerPage

-Sets setWebsiteAnimalBrowseAnimalsPerPage field with a value of type int.
+Sets setWebsiteAnimalBrowseAnimalsPerPage field with a value of type string.

-    $query->setSetWebsiteAnimalBrowseAnimalsPerPage(int);
+    $query->setSetWebsiteAnimalBrowseAnimalsPerPage(string);

 #### ::setSetWebsiteAnimalBrowseLimit

-Sets setWebsiteAnimalBrowseLimit field with a value of type int.
+Sets setWebsiteAnimalBrowseLimit field with a value of type string.

-    $query->setSetWebsiteAnimalBrowseLimit(int);
+    $query->setSetWebsiteAnimalBrowseLimit(string);

 #### ::setDisableWebsiteAnimalBrowseCourtesyListings